BrandyRumRum/Stroke-Application/README.md

 # Stroke Risk Prediction Web Application

-This is a Flask-based machine learning web application that predicts a patient's risk of stroke based on clinical and lifestyle factors.
-It uses a trained Random Forest classifier and a clean, responsive user interface.
+This is a Flask-based web application that predicts a patient's risk of stroke based on clinical and lifestyle factors.
+It uses a trained Random Forest classifier and a minimalistic user interface.

 ---